jjlof1/jjlof1/README.md

 **About me**

-  - 🔍 I’m looking for an opportunity as a Data Analyst
+  - 🔍 Consultant bridging the gap between Strategy and Code.
-  - 🌱 Currently learning and improving within the tech world
+  - 🌱 Always learning and improving within the tech world.
-  - 💬 Ask me about anything and everything
+  - 💬 Ask me about how to automate your boring tasks.
-  - ⚡ Fun fact: I ❤️ art, football, music, pets, travel and videogames
+  - ⚡ Fun fact: I ❤️ art, football, music, pets, travel and videogames.

 ## Datasets 📂